Nazanin-hub/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

-  1. Creating one graph that shows outcomes based on parent category and subcategory.
+  1. Creating one graph that shows outcomes based on the parent category and subcategory.

   2. Creating one graph that shows outcomes based on country(location).

-  3. Creating one graph that shows outcome based on donation.
+  3. Creating one graph that shows outcomes based on donation.

-  4. Creating one graph that shows outcome based on pledged.
+  4. Creating one graph that shows outcomes based on pledged.